Notes on the M1 MacBook Pro

 It’s worth running

-sudo port selfupdatedaily - many packages are being updated for Apple Silicon (just got gnupg updated for arm) ↩︎
+sudo port selfupdatedaily - many packages are being updated for Apple Silicon (just got gnupg updated for arm).
+I find Macports more Unix-y.
+This article helped me make the switch from Homebrew to Macports: Thoughts on macOS Package Managers. ↩︎